-Political culture refers to the attitudes and evaluations people have toward government.
+Political culture also refers to the attitudes and evaluations people have toward government.
 Here, too, the South remains unique.
-One-party politics, legislative governance, a distinct Christian rhetoric about values, colorful executives with flamboyant leadership styles, a preference for an elitist social system, and a popular resistance to centralized authority made southern politics extraordinary.
+One-party politics, legislative governance, a distinct Christian rhetoric about values, colorful executives with flamboyant leadership styles, a preference for an elitist social system, and a popular resistance to centralized authority made, and continue to make, southern politics original.
 These attitudes and patterns of life are transmitted from generation to generation through political socialization and participation.

 A political subculture is not necessarily contained by geographic boundaries or state borders.
-The South shares a unique culture, but within that whole are differentiated parts that have a separate and more specific experience.
-Almond and Powell say these "regional groups, or ethnic groups, or social classes which make up the population of a political system may have special propensities or tendencies."
-There are differences within the South, and these dissimilar elements determine political competition.
+The South has a unique culture, but within that whole are differentiated parts that have separate and more specific experiences.
+Almond and Powell say these "regional groups, or ethnic groups, or social classes which make up the population of a political system may have special propensities or tendencies."22 There are differences within the South, between upstate and downstate, east and west, mountain and plain, and these dissimilar elements determine political competition.

-When V. O. Key compares two southern states by saying that, "The political distance from Virginia to Alabama must be measured in light years," he is talking about subcultural values without using the word.
-Another example of this subculture analysis is illustrated by Key's detection of a pattern of party cleavage in western North Carolina and eastern Tennessee of Republican strength in the mountain areas of these otherwise Democratic states.
-The influence of culture, particularly ethnic identity, migration, and heritage from the time of the Civil War reflecting different sources of settlement explain these political differences.
-Today subcultural values are primarily divided between urban and rural areas.
-What new patterns are in evidence with the migration to city living, with new minority groups, and with an interstate highway system that allows someone to commute from fifty miles away?
+When V. O. Key compared two southern states by saying that "the political distance from Virginia to Alabama must be measured in light years," he was talking about subcultural values without using the word.23 Another example of this subculture analysis was illustrated by Key's detection of a pattern of party cleavage in western North Carolina and eastern Tennessee, demonstrated by Republican strength in the mountain areas of these otherwise Democratic states.
+After World War II, the conflict between urban and rural became pronounced.
+The influence of culture, particularly ethnic identity, migration, and heritage from the time of the Civil War, explains these political differences.
+Today subcultural values are primarily divided between cities and suburbs.
+What new patterns are in evidence with the migration to city living, with new minority groups, and with an interstate highway system that allows one to commute from fifty miles away?

 In a continuation of Key's analysis, patterns of rural land settlement influenced rates of urbanization and economic growth.
 The strength and activity of local governments, the extent and quality of education, and the amount of voter participation all make for a patchwork political culture across the South.
-Although all southern states share a geohistorical past, they adapted to the twentieth century in different ways.
+Although all southern states share a geo-historical past, they adapted to the twentieth century, and then the twenty-first, in different ways.
 A variety of subcultures meant that the rates of economic, social, and political change varied from state to state, and within states as well.
-The "Byrd" machine in Virginia produced a different political leader than the "Barnwell Ring" of South Carolina, or the network of county judges in Alabama.
+The "Byrd machine" in Virginia produced a different political leader than the "Barnwell Ring" of South Carolina, or the network of county judges in Alabama.
+The growth of metropolitan Atlanta defined the politics for the whole state of Georgia, while Hurricane Katrina changed elections in Louisiana.

-The concept of political culture has come under criticism, for including too much and excluding too little.
-While it does have some shortcomings, the term is useful for explaining a wide range of differences in political behavior and the political structure of southern states.
-Political culture is a concept broad enough to encompass a dispute over the Confederate symbol on the Georgia state flag, and at the same time allow for specific measurement of the change in partisanship of a single Georgia county.
+The concept of political culture has come under criticism for including too much and excluding too little.24 While it does have some shortcomings, the term is useful for explaining a wide range of differences in political behavior and the political structure of southern states.
+Political culture is a concept broad enough to encompass a dispute over the Confederate symbol on the Georgia state flag and at the same time allow for specific measurement of the change in partisanship of a single Georgia county.
 The political culture exerts its greatest influence by establishing a framework wherein individuals and groups may orient themselves for political action.